M-o-a-T/moat-victron/INSTALL.md

 ### Calibrate the BMS

+Start off by dis-engaging the battery relay:

+`dbus -y com.victronenergy.battery.batt /bms/0 ForceRelay %False`

+Next, measure each cell's voltage, to calibrate the meters in the cells' controllers.

+`dbus -y com.victronenergy.battery.batt /bms/0/NNN Identify`
+`dbus -y com.victronenergy.battery.batt /bms/0/NNN SetVoltage %3.214`

+Repeat this for x from 0 to the number of cells minus one.

-First, measure the battery voltage and set the controller's overall voltage to it:
+Measure the battery voltage and set the controller's overall voltage to it:

 `dbus -y com.victronenergy.battery.batt /bms/0 SetVoltage %25.67`

-Next, measure each cell's voltage, to calibrate the meters in the cells' controllers.

-`dbus -y com.victronenergy.battery.batt /bms/0/x Identify`
-`dbus -y com.victronenergy.battery.batt /bms/0/x SetVoltage %3.214`

-Repeat for X from zero to the number of cells minus one.

 `dbus -y com.victronenergy.battery.batt /bms/0 GetVoltages`

 Compare the "bms" and "cells" values.
 Hopefully they're reasonably identical.

-Next you can turn on the relay so the Victron devices see your battery:
+Next you should turn on the relay:

 `dbus -y com.victronenergy.battery.batt /bms/0 ForceRelay %True`

+… and return control of the relay to the BMS:

+`dbus -y com.victronenergy.battery.batt /bms/0 ReleaseRelay`

+You can use `GetRelayState` to check the current state.
+This call returns two Boolean
+values: the first states whether the relay is on and the second is `True` if the relay state has been fixed via `ForceRelay`.

-Now, the solar charger should wake up.
+With the relay engaged, the solar charger should wake up.
 Configure it (Bluetooth, VE Direct, VE Bus, …).
-Then connet it to your Venus Pi.
+Then connect it to your Venus or GX.

 Check the Victron GUI what the solar charger thinks the voltage is, and set that:
 `
 `dbus -y com.victronenergy.battery.batt /bms/0 SetExternalVoltage %26.37`

 ### Set up the Multiplus(es)

 You need to enable the ESS assistant.
 How to do that is documented elsewhere.

+### Set up Venus/GX

+* Settings/ESS: set to "External Control".

+* Settings/DVCC: turn on.

 ### Tell the system what to do

-TBD
+The `inv\_control` script does the rest of the work.